 Why Are Academic Years and Payment Periods Important to Me?

 It is important to know when your academic year and payment periods begin and end because they determine when you may be eligible to receive federal financial aid funds.

 In general, you are eligible for a maximum amount of financial aid per academic year.
 This annual eligibility is divided in half to determine the amount you may receive per payment period.

 - Frank is eligible for a total of $10,000 in federal financial aid per academic year.
 This means he is eligible for $5,000 per payment period.
 He will receive $5,000 toward the beginning of his academic year, but he will not be able to receive his remaining $5,000 until he has successfully completed at least 24 weeks and 12 credit hours.

 To learn more, please watch this UW Flexible Option Financial Aid Disbursement Overview video.

-Subscription periods determine when you are billed subscription fees and when you will have access to learning materials and assessments.
-Subscription periods do not solely determine the length of your payment period.
-However, your subscription periods, as well as the number of credit hour equivalencies you complete in each subscription period, play a role in determining the length of your payment periods.
-Remember, each payment period consists of a minimum of 26 weeks of instruction AND 12 credit hour equivalencies.
+Subscription periods determine when you are billed tuition and when you have access to complete your coursework.
+Your subscription periods, as well as the number of credit hours you complete in each subscription period, play a role in determining the length of your payment periods.
+Remember, each payment period consists of a minimum of 24 weeks of instruction AND 12 credit hours.
 There are only 2 financial aid disbursements each payment period, regardless of the length of the payment period.